 Anti-slavery & Human Trafficking Policy Statement

-Last Updated July 12, 2021
+Last Updated AUGUST 12, 2025

-Introduction and Organisation Structure Satuit Technologies, Inc. (STI) is a Florida registered S Corporation founded in 1994.
-STI develops and markets internet-accessible CRM (Client Relationship Management), client reporting, and investor portal software for institutional managers, wealth managers, and alternative asset managers (private equity, hedge fund, and real estate).
+Satuit Technologies, originally founded in 1994, has been a division of Dura Software since 2024.
+Satuit develops and markets internet-accessible CRM (Client Relationship Management), client reporting, and investor portal software for institutional managers, wealth managers, and alternative asset managers (private equity, hedge fund, and real estate).
 The SatuitCRM® application suite (the System) provides support for sales, lead management, client services, and retention, compliance, and reporting.
-Satuit has its headquarters in Braintree MA.
-And serves clients in over 35 countries.
-STI manages information for a globally diverse client base comprising a broad range of regulated financial entities and as such the risk of encountering modern slavery is reduced.
-Nevertheless, STI is committed to ensuring it is not connected to modern slavery in any way.
+Satuit has its headquarters in San Antonio, TX and serves clients in over 35 countries.
+Satuit manages information for a globally diverse client base comprising a broad range of regulated financial entities and as such the risk of encountering modern slavery is reduced.
+Nevertheless, Satuit is committed to ensuring it is not connected to modern slavery in any way.

-To this end, STI ensures that the business continues to operate in an open and transparent way and the overall approach to tackling modern slavery throughout STI’s supply chain is consistent with the legal obligations under the Modern Slavery Act 2015.
+To this end, Satuit ensures that the business continues to operate in an open and transparent way and the overall approach to tackling modern slavery throughout Satuit’s supply chain is consistent with the legal obligations under the Modern Slavery Act 2015.
 Furthermore, our values guide our business: to have courage and integrity, to show ownership, to connect with our stakeholders, and, above all, to be human.
 At the heart of our business is a restless spirit to challenge convention in our industry, and in ourselves, to always do better.
 These values underpin a reputation we have earned for decent behaviour in everything we do, which we firmly believe is good for the morale of our staff and for the results of the business.

 Our policies on slavery and human trafficking

-STI has the following policy elements in place that reduce the risk of slavery or forced labour and ensure staff are treated with the dignity and respect they deserve and expects its key service providers to have similar requirements in place:
+Satuit has the following policy elements in place that reduce the risk of slavery or forced labour and ensure staff are treated with the dignity and respect they deserve and expects its key service providers to have similar requirements in place:

 • Freedom for staff to terminate employment.